nikhilkalhan92/front-end-countries-/README.md

 How would you handle pagination or infinite scrolling for a large list of countries?
 Assume only 10 per page are allowed.

 - Both have advantages and disadvantages, and it depends on the website you are providing to try improve SEO.
-For a website showing countries and various information,
+For a website showing countries and various information.

 Can you explain how context API or Redux can be integrated into this project for state management?

-- I would use redux library because we as the dveeloper can decide what information is shown to the user.
+- I would use redux library because we as the developer can decide what information is shown to the user.

 Thank you for reading